jfreboud/neko/README.md

 We can also think of [styleGAN](https://cv-tricks.com/how-to/understanding-stylegan-for-image-generation-using-deep-learning/amp/).
-The 12-lead timeseries of the ECG could be modulated by the `features` of the encoder that would act as the style vector.
+The 12-lead timeseries of the ECG could be modulated by the `features` of the encoder that would act as the `style` vector.
 We could even leverage generative learning and build an interpretable system:
 1. a generative learning approach could train the models more effectively than GANs
-2. the `features` (the style)
-could be reversed into timeseries that are in the domain of clinicians
+2. the `features` (the `style` vector) could be decoded into timeseries that are in the domain of clinicians
-3. it would be possible to explore the impact of small modifications of the style
+3. it would be possible to explore the impact of small modifications of the `style`

-In order to implement this idea, we must find a way to make the style vector distill time-aware information to the different layers of the decoder.
+In order to implement this idea, we must find a way to make the `style` vector distill time-aware information to the different layers of the decoder.
 In fact, this is
 already what the `Transformers` do in the `Attention` layers thanks to the `queries` and `values`.
-Therefore, the style vector may be concatenated before the start of the `sequential` axis and the model will learn how to use it the best way.
+Therefore, the `style` vector may be concatenated before the start of the `sequential` axis and the model will learn how to use it the best way.

 Another problem is to limit memory consumption during the training.